 Add 1 tablespoon of ACV to a cup of black tea.
-A 2009 study shows that the polyphenols in black tea work to slow the growth of candida.
+A shows that the polyphenols in black tea work to slow the growth of candida.
 The flavor of the tea will also help mask the strong taste of ACV.

 Drink this tincture twice per day to treat an infection and once per day as a preventative measure.